Understanding sleep debt helps us fetch better returns on the most important investment we can make in our lives – health

 - Elimination of toxins

-- Enhancement of brain’s capacity to encode new skills, insights, memories and lessons
+- Enhancement of the brain’s capacity to encode new skills, insights, memories and lessons

 This is important when we see its findings – 48 percent showed that their primary care physician has never asked questions about sleep during consultations or physical exams.
 And, 78 indicated cost affects their decision to seek medical-care.
 But this is the most salient finding- as many as 54 percent were unaware of whether sleep services are covered by their insurance.
 Not just patients but primary-care providers and family physicians also are in a dire need for additional sleep education.
 Plus, there is a need for additional research in exploring alternative or improved therapies for sleep-disorders, especially when patients face failures with traditional therapies.